Table of Contents

 For the sweet and salty cajun kettle corn

-• Use the same directions as for kettle corn, but when completed, instead of sea salt, add the spice mixture and toss to coat.
+• Use the same directions as for kettle corn, but when completed, instead of sea salt, add the paprika, onion powder, cumin, cayenne pepper, and seasoned salt, and toss to coat.

 For the sweet chili lime kettle corn

-• Use the same directions as for kettle corn, but when completed, instead of sea salt, add the spice mixture and lime zest.
-Then season with salt.
+• Use the same directions as for kettle corn, but when completed, instead of sea salt, add the chili powder, chipotle chili powder, and lime zest.
+Then, season with salt.
 Toss to coat.

 Notes